xiaomiaoright/IBM_Full_Stack_Software_Developer_Professional_Certificate/Couse1_Introduction_to_Could_Computing.md

 ## LESSON 1: Cloud Infrastructure

 ### Overview of cloud infrastructure
+* Cloud Region
+    * Multiple Availability Zone (AZ)
+    * Have their own power, cooling, networking resurces
+    * Isolation of zone improves the cloud's fault torerance, decreases latency and more
+    * Very high bandwidth connectivity with other AZs, data centers, internet
+* Data center is a huge room or a warehouse containing cloud infrastructure
+    * Standarized containers of computing resources, servers, storage, networking equipment
+* Coomputing Resources:
+    * Cloud providers offer several compute options -
+        * Virtual Servers,
+            * Most of the servers in a cloud datacenter run hypevisors to create VM
+            * Software based
+        * Bare Metal Servers,
+            * Physical Servers that aren't virtualized
+            * Cutomers can provision VMs and bare metals servers as and when they need them and run their workloads on them

+        * Serverless computing resources
+            * An abstraction layer on top of virtual machines
+* Storage
+    *
+    *
 ### Virtualization and Virtual Machines explained

 ### Types of Virtual Machines